- Visit an ICAN Center and work on your career and college plan with a Student Success Advisor. Call (877) 272-4692 or visit ICANsucceed.org/apt.

 Attend an ICAN career and college planning night this spring.
 Visit ICANsucceed.org/calendar for events at your school or near you.

 - If you're an athlete hoping to play sports in college, it's important to begin planning.
-Find out what the NCAA academic requirements are at www.ncaaclearinghouse.net and check with your school counselor for more information.
+Learn about the requirements for competing in college athletics here.

 - Visit ICANsucceed.org/collegefairs for information on Iowa college fairs.